tamaraiselvan/Base-Django-Project-Setup/README.md

 7. Theme Customizer.<br>
 8. Bulk Import & Export data.<br>
 9. Automation in creating profile.<br>
-10. Automatically Delete profile photos which are unused.
+10. Automatically Delete files/images from media which are unused.<br>
+11. Highly documented with appropriate comment lines for easy understading of the code.

 ## Setup